-The Keep Columbus Beautiful Commission was created by ordinance in December 1986.
-It was certified as an affiliate program of Keep America Beautiful, Inc. and has maintained this certification for twenty-seven consecutive years.
+The Keep Columbus Beautiful Commission (KCBC) was created by ordinance in December 1986.
+In January 1988, KCBC was certified as an affiliate program of Keep America Beautiful, Inc. and has maintained this certification for twenty-seven consecutive years.
 The Commission was directed by a volunteer Board of citizens appointed by Columbus Council until July 1, 2015; currently the Council appointed volunteers serves as an Advisory Board.
-The KCBC mission is to engage and educate individuals to take greater responsibility for enhancing beautification, protecting the environment, and eliminating litter and blight.
+The KCBC mission is to engage and educate individuals and organizations to take greater responsibility for enhancing beautification, protecting the environment, and eliminating litter and blight.
 The Commission’s programs and projects are designed to support improved waste management techniques and enhanced community aesthetics.

-Since its inception, the Commission has implemented a number of successful programs and projects related to improved waste management techniques include: assistance in preparing the city’s 15-year waste management plan, assistance in the curbside recycling test, design of the public information campaign to introduce curbside recycling, coordination of Christmas tree recycling for eighteen years, and coordination of telephone book recycling for fifteen years.
-Prior to the city's curbside program, the Commission sponsored numerous recycling programs to foster a "recycling" attitude in the community, published a recycling directory, and encouraged neighborhood programs.
-The Commission annually sponsors numerous educational programs for schools, businesses and educators to help educate and promote recycling and waste minimization.
+Since its inception, the Commission has implemented a number of successful programs and projects related to improved waste management techniques which include: providing technical assistance in preparing the city’s 15-year waste management plan, providing assistance and resources in conducting the curbside recycling test, design of the public information campaign which introduced curbside recycling, and coordination of Christmas tree recycling and telephone book recycling events.
+In addition, the Commission annually sponsors numerous educational programs for schools, businesses and educators to promote recycling and good environmental stewardship.